ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 #### 2.5.
 Preparing sequence alignment files for chains C and D.
-Prepare two sequence alignment files for chains C and D. Each file should contain two sequences, the sequence of the model to be built and the template sequence.
+Use a text editing program (nano or vi) to prepare two sequence alignment files for chains C and D. Each file must contain two sequences, the sequence of the model to be built and the template sequence.
+The contents of the files is shown below.

 Sequence alignment file for chain C, 6n4o_C.fasta
 ~~~